Jtouloupis/Rentals/README.md

 Rental management app for local rental business.
-Created with c# and firesharp (firebase)
+Created with c# and firesharp (firebase) with applied CRUD management.